Brescello: Brescello Film Festival

 Begun in 2003, the festival is dedicated to documentaries and works of fiction that focus on Italy: its places, environment, traditions, values and culture.
 The event is promoted by the Municipality of Brescello together with the Pro Loco Association and the Videoclub of Brescello, with the patronage of the Minister of Foreign Affairs and the Minister of Cultural Activities and Heritage.
-The 2015 festival was held on June 20–23.

 La Notte dell'Imperatore - Brixellum Romanorum – Historical Reenactment

 This two-day event, taking place in June every other year, is an historical reenactment organised by the local archeological society.
 The event is organised to celebrate and remember the events which connect the village to the Roman emperor Otho (who committed suicide there).
 During the event it is possible to experience how life in Ancient Rome was thanks to the many workshops, the ludi, the traditional market on the main square and the traditional dinner taking place during the evening.
-The 2015 edition was held on June 13–14.